MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-27-release-notes.md

 ### Support for controller haptics across legacy WMR, Windows XR Plugin, and OpenXR

 Added support for controller haptics across legacy WMR, Windows XR Plugin, and OpenXR. [#9735](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9735)

-### Support for spatial mapping on OpenXR on HoloLens 2

-Added support for spatial mesh when using OpenXR on HoloLens 2. [#9567](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9567) and [#9827](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9827)

 ### Support for eye tracking on Windows XR Plugin